BinaryStore/BinaryStore/readme.md

-- 👋 Hi, I’m @PrimeTechStore
+- 👋 Hi, I’m @BinaryStore
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning to live
 - 💞️ I’m looking to collaborate on my Laziness